It is a process that often does not go easily, and which is frequently anything but pleasant. This

 and debarring them from the enjoyment of any freedom."

 I'm in agreement with that kind of thinking; what he describes is reflected in our

 approach to helping people learn new ways, new thinking and new behaviours.

 So what is the alternative to what we are used to all about?

 knowing - is therefore, a preparation for life.
-One of the fundamental goals (or purposes) of academic education the technical skills of his or her society, the knowledge of the kinds of behavior that are understood and
+One of the fundamental goals (or purposes) of

+acquires the technical skills of his or her society, the knowledge of the kinds of behavior that are

-drawing out the latent powers of an individual."
+or drawing out the latent powers of an individual."
 That is how we still regard education at the

 A good initial working definition is:

 Education is the gradual process of acquiring knowledge; as in, "education is a preparation for